 Though it’s a fairly common symptom of pregnancy, having pain in your abdomen after finding out you are pregnant can be upsetting and worrisome.
-There are several causes for normal abdominal discomfort during the first trimester, and a few key warning signs that can tell you when it’s time to talk to your doctor.
+There are several causes for normal abdominal discomfort during the first trimester of pregnancy, and a few key warning signs that can tell you when it’s time to talk to your doctor.

 When you have one or more of the following abdominal symptoms, it’s time to call the doctor, say Heidi Murkoff, Arlene Eisenberg and Sandee Hathaway, authors of “What to Expect When You’re Expecting”: bleeding with cramps or pain in the center, lower abdominal area; severe or unabated abdominal pain (continuing for more than one day); cramping and/or bleeding when you have a history of miscarriage; and sharp, crampy pain with tenderness in the lower abdomen.
 If the pain is unbearably severe or the bleeding is very heavy, get medical attention immediately.